Predicting Choice from Information Costs: Cross-Menu Predictions

 \begin{theorem} Under \ref{ass: regularity} and \ref{ass: smoothness}, SCRs yielding unique subset predictions are weak* dense. \end{theorem}

-To prove the theorem, we first use Proposition~\ref{prop: unique prediction with known benefits} to find a dense set $\UT_{\Menu}$ of utilities that attain a unique optimum at every menu.
-Using a continuity property of the subdifferential, we then show one can approximate any uniquely rationalizable $\scr$ with SCRs that are rationalizable by some utility in $\UT_{\Menu}$.
-Moreover, whenever $\scr$ has conditional full support, the approximating SCRs can be taken to have the same property.\footnote{This property of the approximating SCRs relies on Assumption~\ref{ass: smoothness}\eqref{ass: smoothness, part inada}.
+To prove the theorem, we first use Lemma~\ref{lem: unique prediction with known benefits} to find a dense set $\UT_{\Menu}$ of utilities that attain a unique optimum at every menu.
+The proof then proceeds by identifying a dense subset of SCRs that are rationalizable by utilities in $\UT_{\Menu}$.
+To identify this subset, we observe Theorem~\ref{thm: dense set of uniquely rationalizable SCRs} and Assumption~\ref{ass: smoothness}\eqref{ass: smoothness, part inada} imply the set of uniquely rationalizable SCRs with conditionally full support is dense in $\Dom$.
+Using a continuity property of the subdifferential, we then show one can approximate any $\scr$ in this set with SCRs that are rationalizable by some utility in $\UT_{\Menu}$.
+Moreover, because $\scr$ has conditional full support, the approximating SCRs can be taken to have the same property.\footnote{This property of the approximating SCRs relies on Assumption~\ref{ass: smoothness}\eqref{ass: smoothness, part inada}.
 We note this assumption is not needed when $\Omega$ is finite, because in this case, the set of conditionally full-support SCRs is open.} Focusing on one of the approximating SCRs, Proposition~\ref{prop: multiplier result for iteratively differentiable case} implies all utilities that rationalize it generate the same optima for all menus.
 Because one of these rationalizing utilities comes from $\UT_{\Menu}$, it follows that, for any given menu, all of these utilities uniquely rationalize the same SCR.
 In other words, each of the SCRs approximating $\scr$ yields unique subset predictions.
-All that is left is to note Theorem~\ref{thm: dense set of uniquely rationalizable SCRs} implies the set of uniquely rationalizable SCRs with full support (which in fact have conditionally full support due to the infinite-slope condition) is dense in $\Dom$.
+Since $\scr$ is an arbitrary element of a dense subset of $\Dom$, the result follows.